Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 It must be noted that you don’t automatically have the immigration right to reside in Ireland simply because you are married to or in a civil partnership with an Irish national.
 To live in Ireland with your civil partner or spouse, you must apply for a spouse/civil partner visa.

-The requirement for this visa type depends on the circumstances of you and your partner.
+The requirement for Irish spouse visa depends on the circumstances of you and your partner.
 Nevertheless, there are still basic and general requirements that all applicants must meet; they include:

 • You must be up to 18 years.